Amanuel085/requirement-analysis/README.md

 With well-defined requirements, teams can estimate timelines, allocate resources effectively, and reduce the risk of scope creep.
 This leads to smoother project execution and fewer surprises during development.

 ### 3. Improved Quality and Reduced Rework
 When requirements are clear and agreed upon, developers can build with confidence.
-This minimizes misunderstandings, reduces bugs, and avoids costly rework—ultimately improving the quality and reliability of the software.
+This minimizes misunderstandings, reduces bugs, and avoids costly rework ultimately improving the quality and reliability of the software.

+##  Key Activities in Requirement Analysis

+Requirement Analysis involves several interconnected activities that help teams understand, define, and validate what a software system needs to achieve.
+Below are the five core activities:

+- **Requirement Gathering**
+  Collecting initial information from stakeholders, users, and existing systems to understand the business context and user needs.
+This sets the foundation for all further analysis.

+- **Requirement Elicitation**
+  Engaging with stakeholders through interviews, surveys, workshops, and observation to uncover explicit and implicit requirements.
+This phase focuses on asking the right questions and listening actively.

+- **Requirement Documentation**
+  Organizing and recording the gathered requirements in a clear, structured format—such as user stories, use cases, or requirement specifications.
+Documentation ensures alignment and traceability throughout the project.

+- **Requirement Analysis and Modeling**
+  Breaking down and examining requirements to identify dependencies, conflicts, and priorities.
+Modeling techniques like flowcharts, wireframes, or UML diagrams help visualize system behavior and structure.

+- **Requirement Validation**
+  Reviewing and confirming requirements with stakeholders to ensure accuracy, completeness, and feasibility.
+This step helps prevent misunderstandings and ensures the solution will meet real-world needs.